aoffman5/tswd-portfolio-fall23/final-project-part-two.md

 D. A friend of mine who has no theatre background, 20's
 1. not really, the arts always be absurdly expensive
 2. prospective theater program applicants
-3. yes i like all the pictures
+3. yes, i like all the pictures
 4. yes
 5. how many people typically apply to these programs yearly?